Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Experiment

+The results show that \textit{Naver} displays better scores compared to the deep learning and character-based models in accuracy-based evaluation (Table~\ref{tab:result}), though there had been some modification in the morphology.
+This originates from that conventional statistics-based and token-wise model well segments the lexicons.
+However, in view of content preservation, we cannot guarantee that the genuine intention of the input utterance is conveyed appropriately.
+This may harm the user satisfaction with mechanical modification.

+Among \textit{KoSpacing} and \textit{Proposed}, which are two character-based approaches, \textit{KoSpacing} performs better in \textit{Easy} while not in \textit{Hard} (Table~\ref{tab:result}).
+Note that the F1 is not prone to be fluctuated by the text quality in the proposed model due to the distinguished training scheme.
+We deem this robustness is an advantage of the proposed model, which is less influenced by the errata or diversity of the user input.

-As a result, 0.6809, 0.7142, and 0.7444 were obtained for \textit{Naver}, \textit{KoSpacing}, and \textit{Proposed} respectively.
-The result does not imply the superiority of the proposed system towards the conventional toolkits regarding the segmentation accuracy.
-Instead, it is conveyed that the proposed system yields quite tolerable segmentation for the utterances that are non-normalized and non-standard, mainly due to the characteristics of the corpus.
+The results of the subjectivity test are also proposed in Table~\ref{tab:result}.
+We interpret the results as, despite not being the most accurate system of all, the proposed system shows the highest naturalness over the others.
+We want to claim that the result does not imply the superiority of the proposed system towards the standard toolkits regarding the segmentation performance.
+Instead, it is suggested that the proposed system yields quite tolerable segmentation for the input utterances that are non-normalized and non-standard, and this is expected to be helpful for those who are not accustomed to electronic typing.